 If we want to make polythene, we need to start with an ethene molecule to make this work.
-In the diagram below, on the left-hand side, you can see an ethene monomer.
-If you look in between the two carbons, you can see that there is a double bond (two lines).
+In the diagram below, on the left-hand side you can see an ethene monomer.
+If you look between the two carbons, you can see that there is a double bond (two lines).
 This is what makes an alkene.
-If it has a carbon-carbon double bond then it is ripe for being made into a plastic.
+If it has a carbon-carbon double bond, then it is ripe for being made into a plastic.

-All we do is a chemical reaction that breaks apart one of the double bonds in the alkene.
+All we need is a chemical reaction that breaks apart one of the double bonds in the alkene.
 When this is broken, it is freed up to bond with another alkene.
-This process means that one alkene can bond to make a chain of two, and then three and then four and you get the idea until the chains are hundreds of bonds long.
+This process means that one alkene can bond to make a chain of two, and then three and then four, etc, until the chains are hundreds of bonds long.
 The final version of the diagram (the one with brackets) is called the displayed formula.
-The part in brackets repeats, the bonds reaching out link this monomer to its neighbours, and the n at the bottom-right of the brackets tells us that there are many repeats of the monomer.
+The part in brackets repeats, the bonds sticking out link this monomer to its neighbours, and the n at the bottom-right of the brackets tells us that there are many repeats of the monomer.

 What controls the properties of the plastic?